techbelle/the-little-mongodb-book/en/mongodb.markdown

 A mundane example is a hit counter for a website.
 If we wanted to keep an aggregate count in real time, we'd have to see if the record already existed for the page, and based on that decide to run an update or insert.
 With the upsert option omitted (or set to false), executing the following won't do anything:

-	db.hits.update({page: 'unicorns'},
-		{$inc: {hits: 1}});
+	db.hits.updateOne({page: 'unicorns'}, {$inc: {hits: 1}});
 	db.hits.find();

 However, if we add the upsert option, the results are quite different:

-	db.hits.update({page: 'unicorns'},
-		{$inc: {hits: 1}}, {upsert:true});
+	db.hits.updateOne({page: 'unicorns'}, {$inc: {hits: 1}}, {upsert:true});
 	db.hits.find();

 Since no documents exist with a field `page` equal to `unicorns`, a new document is inserted.
 If we execute it a second time, the existing document is updated and `hits` is incremented to 2.

-	db.hits.update({page: 'unicorns'},
-		{$inc: {hits: 1}}, {upsert:true});
+	db.hits.updateOne({page: 'unicorns'}, {$inc: {hits: 1}}, {upsert:true});
 	db.hits.find();

 ## Multiple Updates ##
-The final surprise `update` has to offer is that, by default, it'll update a single document.
+The final surprise `update` has to offer is that, by default, it'll update a single document, which is why the shell helper is called `updateOne`.
 So far, for the examples we've looked at, this might seem logical.
 However, if you executed something like:

-	db.unicorns.update({},
-		{$set: {vaccinated: true }});
+	db.unicorns.updateOne({}, {$set: {vaccinated: true }});
 	db.unicorns.find({vaccinated: true});

-You might expect to find all of your precious unicorns to be vaccinated.
-To get the behavior you desire, the `multi` option must be set to true:
+You might want to find all of your precious unicorns to be vaccinated.
+To get the behavior you desire, use `updateMany` helper which executes the `update` command with the `multi` option set to true:

-	db.unicorns.update({},
-		{$set: {vaccinated: true }},
+	db.unicorns.updateMany({}, {$set: {vaccinated: true }});
-		{multi:true});
 	db.unicorns.find({vaccinated: true});

 ## In This Chapter ##
 This chapter concluded our introduction to the basic CRUD operations available against a collection.
 We looked at `update` in detail and observed three interesting behaviors.
 First, if you pass it a document without update operators, MongoDB's `update` will replace the existing document.
 Because of this, normally you will use the `$set` operator (or one of the many other available operators that modify the document).
 Secondly, `update` supports an intuitive `upsert` option which is particularly useful when you don't know if the document already exists.
-Finally, by default, `update` updates only the first matching document, so use the `multi` option when you want to update all matching documents.
+Finally, by default, `update` updates only the first matching document, so use `updateOne` helper if you want to update one document, and use `updateMany` when you want to update all matching documents.

 # Chapter 3 - Mastering Find #
 Chapter 1 provided a superficial look at the `find` command.
 There's more to `find` than understanding `selectors` though.
 We already mentioned that the result from `find` is a `cursor`.
 We'll now look at exactly what this means in more detail.